Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

 ## Run machine learning inference pipelines

-Newly created pipeline transitions through `READY` to `PAUSED` state - you have to manually start it to set it to `PLAYING` state.
+The newly created pipeline transitions through `READY` to `PAUSED` state, you have to manually start it and set it to `PLAYING` state.

 1. To start data flow within a pipeline, call `start()`:
    ```javascript